Got A Business Valuation? Throw It Away. You Can Sell For A Lot More Than That Valuation!

 Even if you agree to every price cut, every deferred payment change in terms, every unreasonable demand, it'll take just one party pulling support and your "buyer" can't proceed with the deal.

-If your business has a turnover of at least £2m, get in touch and I may give you a tip or two on how to identify and deal with unfunded buyers posing as funded buyers.
+If your business has a turnover of at least £2m, get in touch and I may give you some more tips on how to identify and deal with unfunded buyers posing as funded buyers.

 4. Prepare the business properly prior to sale